-UK’s Boris Johnson set to OK delayed high speed rail project
+British leader Johnson OKs delayed high speed rail project

-LONDON (AP) — Britain’s Conservative government is set to approve a contentious, expensive plan for a high-speed rail line linking London with central and northern England, despite opposition from environmentalists and even some members of the governing party.
+LONDON (AP) — Britain’s Conservative government on Tuesday approved a contentious, expensive plan for a high-speed rail line linking London with central and northern England, despite opposition from environmentalists a nd lawmakers in his own party.

-Prime Minister Boris Johnson is making an announcement Tuesday about the project, known as High Speed 2 or HS2.
-British media reported that he would give it the go-ahead.
+Prime Minister Boris Johnson said his Cabinet had given the “green light” to the project, known as High Speed 2 or HS2.
+He acknowledged that HS2 had been plagued by bad management but said that did not detract from the “fundamental value” of building it.

+“This country is being held back by our inadequate infrastructure,” Johnson told lawmakers in the House of Commons.

+“We can try to get by with the existing routes from north to south … or we can have the guts to take a decision, no matter how difficult and how controversial, that will deliver prosperity to every part of the country,” he said.

 The first 140-mile (225-kilometer) stretch of the line will link London to Birmingham, England’s second-largest city, with trains traveling up to 225 miles an hour (360 kph).
 A planned Y-shaped second section will then extend to the northern cities of Manchester and Leeds.